tjntomas/Send-blueotooth-remote-event-to-Home-Assistant/README.md

 * Sleep Button event0

 In my case, the remote control I want is named
 `SG.Ltd SG Control Mic Keyboard` located in the path `/dev/input/event3`.
-We could use the path directly in the script, but since the device path might change if you add or remove hardvare or unpair and repair a device, if safer to use the device name.
+We could use the path directly in the script, but since the device path might change if you add or remove hardvare or unpair and repair a device, it's safer to use the device name.

 ### 2 Edit the `config.yaml` file
 Copy the name to the devices list in the `/bt_remote_docker/config.yaml` file and edit all other relevant entries in the config file.